lippard661/sigtree.pl/README.md

 # sigtree.pl
 Perl script to do file integrity monitoring for *BSD, Linux, macOS.
-Optionally uses privilege separation.
+Optionally uses privilege separation (with user _sigtree, group _sigtree).

 This is version 1.22b of 4 February 2026 from https://www.discord.org/lippard/software/